Apple will launch its

 Announcement of the launch date ends a five-month guessing game that began on Jan.
 10 when Apple CEO Steve Jobs

-during his keynote speech at the Macworld Expo in San Francisco.
+unveiled the iPhone during his keynote speech at the Macworld Expo in San Francisco.

 During the keynote Jobs touted the iPhone as “revolutionary” and

-to an enthralled audience.
+demonstrated its features to an enthralled audience.
 Chief among the features is Multi-Touch, a touchscreen display system that can differentiate and react to simultaneous touches from two fingers.
 Typically touchpanels cannot handle input at more than one point on the screen.

 In addition to the 3.5-inch display, the phone will feature a 2-megapixel camera, headset and audio jacks, and an iPod dock.